-Sudan troops besiege protest camp, 5 reported killed
+Sudan troops clear protest camp in assault, killing 9

-KHARTOUM, Sudan (AP) - Sudanese security forces moved against a protest sit-in camp in the capital Monday, besieging the site, torching tents and clashing with activists, said witnesses and protest leaders.
+KHARTOUM, Sudan (AP) - Sudanese security forces attacked a protest camp in the capital Monday, opening fire, torching tents and killing at least nine people, as they largely cleared away the weeks-old sit-in aimed at pressuring the military to yield power, witnesses and protest leaders said.

+In videos posted online amid the early morning assault, civilians were seen running through streets lined with sit-in tents, heads down, as the sound of gunfire filled the air.
+Smoke rose from the area.

 “Wounded people are lying on the ground the reception area as there are not enough beds,” said Azza al-Kamel, a doctor at the Royal Care hospital near the sprawling sit-in area outside the military headquarters in the capital, Khartoum.